javadmohebbi/gobdgz/README.md

 # Golang-Bitdefender GravityZone API
-**gobdgz** go-module helps GravityZone API developers who are using Google GoLang integrate their apps easier.
+**gobdgz** go-module helps GravityZone API developers who are using Google GoLang, integrate their apps easier.

 ### Integrations
 Here is the integrated features which you can use in this module